notevenaperson/ihazburner/README.md

 Yes, I'm aware a lengthy description for an improvised script that just duct-tapes curl and grep for this very specific purpose is a little overkill.
 # Usage
 Takes a list of burner email addresses or domains (one per line) in [stdin](https://en.wikipedia.org/wiki/stdin), prints out the ones not present in common burner blocklists.
-Will also read filepaths passed as arguments for lists of burner email addresses or domains

 ## Examples
 ```sh